Skip to content

 [tool.uv]

-index-strategy = "first-index"first-index (the default): uv searches indexes in order and uses the first one that contains a given package.
-Once a package is found on an index, other indexes are not consulted for that package.
+first-index (the default): uv searches indexes in order and uses the first one that contains a given package.

 unsafe-first-match: uv searches indexes in order and picks the first version that satisfies the requirement, even if a higher version exists on a later index.